 How fertility benefits can help reduce presenteeism

 Fertility and family-forming journeys can be complex.
 From researching clinics, to attending appointments, to figuring out the financial impact, time adds up.
-It’s no wonder 74% of employees pursuing family forming admit to researching their options during the workday.
+It’s no wonder 65% of employees say they have spent time at work researching fertility treatments, benefits, and family forming.
 This phenomenon — when employees haven’t taken time off but are less productive due to other personal distractions — is called presenteeism.
 Research suggests that presenteeism costs employers 10 times more than absenteeism.

 While creating a flexible workplace can help ensure employees can be honest about taking off the time they need, employers also have the opportunity to address challenges at their source by reducing the logistical and financial burdens of family forming.
 Here are a few ways that fertility benefits can help employees feel less stressed and more supported.